wix-playground/dapperdox/docs/glossary-terms.md

 ## `operation-name`

-The `operation-name` of an operation is either its HTTP method (see `method-name`), or the name given by the Swaggerly extension `x-operationName` which may be added to an operation.
+The `operation-name` of an operation is either its HTTP method (see `method-name`), or the name given by the DapperDox extension `x-operationName` which may be added to an operation.
 See [controlling method names](/docs/spec-method-names).

 ## Specification list page

-This page lists the API specifications that are available for reference, and is the default homepage when multiple specifications are loaded by Swaggerly.
+This page lists the API specifications that are available for reference, and is the default homepage when multiple specifications are loaded by DapperDox.
 It is not normally displayed when a single specification is loaded.

 ## Specification summary page

 This page lists the all APIs defined by a specification, grouped by [`api-group`](/docs/glossary-terms#api-group).
-It is the first page displayed when a specification is selected from the `specification-list`, and the default homepage when a single specification is loaded by Swaggerly.
+It is the first page displayed when a specification is selected from the `specification-list`, and the default homepage when a single specification is loaded by DapperDox.

 ## API group summary page